TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 In the current specification, corresponding to protocol version 0, two `location-specific--part` are defined:

-- LSPtype = 0, for a QR code that only enables a synchronous scan (i.e., when entering a location).
+- LSPtype = 0, for a QR code compatible with a synchronous scan (i.e., when entering a location).
 	The QR code may either be static or dynamic, and in that case associated to a freshness check.
 	The check-in timestamp is the time when the user scans this QR code.